 Jay identified key issues to maintain rotor stability as the rotor rpm was slowed.
 To test his solutions to these issues, he fabricated a 6 ft diameter rotor, mounted it on an 8 ft boom in front of a pickup truck, and then drove the whole setup down the highway at up to 80 mph.
-With this scaled rotor, Jay demonstrated an advance ratio of 8 (pickup truck traveling 8 times faster than the tip speed of the rotor).
+Jay dramatically slowed the rotor to demonstrate an advance ratio of 8 (pickup truck traveling 8 times faster than the tip speed of the rotor) – a high enough advance ratio to potentially allow 500 mph in a full scale aircraft.
 The rotor was so stable that he could pass semi-trucks on the opposite side of the 2-lane road.
 With this early success, Jay knew it was time to take Carter to the next level as an engineering research and development company.

 The CarterCopter and PAV Demonstrators

 Carter's first prototype was the CarterCopter Technology Demonstrator, or CCTD.
 While flying this aircraft, Carter learned many valuable lessons about the technologies and methods needed for flight at high speed with a slowed rotor.